 Promoting Access for All; Access to information and knowledge

 Prioritizing on how all stakeholders can build on existing expertise and best-practice solutions.
+NOTE THIS SEEMS TO BE RELATED TO A SIMILAR NOTE AT THE FOOT OF THE PREVIOUS PAGE

 Connecting the unconnected especially people with disability

 Generating trust in the use of ICTs should be deemed a priority.

-Generating guarantees regarding topics such as personal data protection and cyber security is critical.
+NOTE THIS TOO SEEMS TO BE RELATED TO SEVERAL OTHERS IN THIS DOCUMENTGenerating guarantees regarding topics such as personal data protection and cyber security is critical.

 Assuring the quality of e-services.